micahlagrange/minecraft.micahtmusic.stream/README.md

 - Optifine: If you can use it on your PC, use [this version of optifine](https://optifine.net/adloadx?f=preview_OptiFine_1.14.2_HD_U_F1_pre15.jar&x=c086)
   - Just don't click the ad, OK?
   - Instead of running the jar, just put it in your mods directory
+  - UPDATE: I have added it to the zip file.
+Delete it if it breaks your minecraft.micahtmusic.stream profile

 - Forge: [28.1.56](https://files.minecraftforge.net/maven/net/minecraftforge/forge/1.14.4-28.1.56/forge-1.14.4-28.1.56-installer.jar)
   - Run the jar and install the client, it will just install along side regular minecraft and all the other forge versions